 Animals are Welcome

 Animals have always been a part of my life.
 Growing up we had a cat and many Golden Retriever dogs.
 My family and I trained and competed with them in obedience, agility, conformation, and field work.
 In addition, I would take my therapy dogs to nursing homes to visit the elderly.
 I started training and competing when I was 9 and this is still my main hobby.
-I also grew up riding horses and I enjoy being an animal communicator apprentice with the healing horses at Serendipity Stables.
+I also grew up riding horses and love spending time with them as well.
 I originally wanted to be a veterinarian, but then decided that teaching was a better fit for me.
 However, now I get to use my healing gifts with animals!
 Animals love getting reiki and most will relax for a session.
 The session length can be a bit unpredictable due to the animal’s age, personality, and health challenges.
-My cats and puppies often like shorter sessions, but my older dogs would take a half hour to an hour.
+My cats often like shorter sessions, but my older dogs would take a half hour to an hour.
 Occasionally animals prefer to have a hands-off session where I send them distance reiki as well.
 In addition, if you are having any training challenges, I can offer my expertise during your session.